security-force-monitor/research-handbook/source/materiel-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field provides a human readable counterpart to the :ref:`about_entity:ref:claim <person-about-entity>`` which combines the various elements of the claim into a single text field.
+This field provides a human readable counterpart to the :ref:`about_entity:ref:claim <materiel-about-entity>`` which combines the various elements of the claim into a single text field.
 This field can be manually added by a researcher or automatically populated by the system after import.
-For a :ref:`person` best practice is to use the :ref:`name:annotation <person-name-annotation>` in this field.
+For :ref:`materiel` best practice is to use the :ref:`name:annotation <materiel-name-annotation>` in this field.

-.. _person-name-annotation:
+.. _materiel-name-annotation:

 name:annotation
 ===============